Crazy-White/image-uploader/CUSTOMIZE.md

-# How To Add Another Server
+## How To Add Another Server

+create a file named `[serverName].js` in this folder
+e.g `myOwnServer.js`
-create a file named [serverName].js in this folder e.g. myOwnServer.js then write an async function(or Promise), the function receives 2 args the first one is the local path of an image (String) the second one is an array whitch needs you to push the remote path Your `myOwnServer.js` should like this
+then write an async function(or Promise), the function receives 2 arguments
+the first one is the local path of an image (String)
+the second one is an array which needs you to push the remote path
+Your `myOwnServer.js` should like this

 ```js